 On Day 14 after the initial clinic visit, patient participants will be sent by email or text message, depending on their preference, a link to an online survey about their overall satisfaction with the medication abortion process and to obtain information about whether the abortion has been completed (see Day 14 Survey, Appendix I).
 If a participant prefers, or if she does not respond to the email link, she may be contacted by telephone to complete the survey over the phone or sent reminders by text message.
-If the participant is unsure if the abortion is complete, we will ask for permission to contact her one week later.
-If they do not respond to the survey, participants will contacted up to three times (each day for three subsequent days to complete the survey).
+If the participant is unsure if the abortion is complete, we will instruct her to contact the clinic and ask for permission to contact her one week later.
+If they do not respond to the survey, participants will contacted up to three times.